 On October 1, 2019, the Panel granted our request to continue the listing of our common stock on the Nasdaq Capital Market, subject to our satisfaction of certain conditions including, among other things, compliance with the minimum \$1.00 bid price requirement by no later than January 20, 2020.
 In order to satisfy the minimum \$1.00 bid price requirement and to make our common stock more attractive to certain institutional investors and thereby strengthen our investor base, we implemented a 1-for-15 reverse stock split of our outstanding shares of common stock.
 The reverse stock split was effective for Nasdaq Capital Market purposes at the open of business on November 19, 2019.
-Additionally, on November 19, 2019, we received formal notice from Nasdaq of our non-compliance with the minimum \$2.5 million stockholders' equity requirement, as set forth in Nasdaq Listing Rule 5550(b)(1), or the Stockholders' Equity Rule.
-In accordance with the Nasdaq Listing Rules, we subsequently presented our plan to regain compliance with the Stockholders' Equity Rule for the Panel's consideration.
+Additionally, on November 19, 2019, we received formal notice from Nasdaq of our non-compliance with the minimum \$2.5 million stockholders' equity requirement, as set forth in Nasdaq Listing Rules, we subsequently presented our plan to regain compliance with the stockholders' equity rule for the Panel's consideration.
 On February 7, 2020, we received a notification from the Staff that the Panel granted our request for continued listing on the Nasdaq Stock Market until May 18, 2020.
-On May 12, 2020, we received written notice from Nasdaq informing us that we have regained compliance with the continued listing requirements under the Stockholders' Equity Rule, and this matter is now closed.
+On May 12, 2020, we received written notice from Nasdaq informing us that we have regained compliance with the continued listing requirements under the stockholders' equity rule, and this matter is now closed.